afnleaf/pkautocalc/README.md

 - [x] check if tera attacker pokemons tera type is same type as move (TERA STAB)
 - [ ] check if type of move is neutral vs tera type defender
 - [ ] if defender teras, does the move have a different effectiveness than base type

+loop 1 for each pokemon in attacker loop 2 for each pokemon in defender loop 3 for each move in attacker list

+how to make part 3 a func